RouninMedia/css-space-toggle-hack/README.md

 }
 ```

-But that feels excessively complex, next to more conventional CSS, which does exactly the same thing:
+It works and it's very clever.
+But, also, it feels excessively complex, next to more conventional CSS, which does exactly the same thing:

 ## HTML
 ```html